-The PSI, contractor and inspector should carefully review the ESCP prior to the pre-construction meeting to understand what is required.
-Implementing the ESCP and assuring its performance may involve significant expense.
+Larger more complex construction sites such as, subdivisions, commercial, and highway projects require ongoing, very detailed inspection and maintenance for longer periods.
+For that very reason alone, pre-construction meetings are vital and should be scheduled prior to any clearing, grading, or utility activities.
+Equally important is who should attend.
+Along with the inspector and engineer, the contractors grading and utility superintendent should be present.
+The PSI, contractor and regulatory inspector should carefully review the ESCP prior to the preconstruction meeting to understand what is required.
+Implementing the ESCP and assuring its performance may involve significant expense if done incorrectly.
 The following pre-construction activities should be required.

-- Prior to the pre-construction meeting, review and comment of the ESCP. - During the pre-construction meeting, review all comments and concerns. - Prohibit clearing and grading operations prior to ESCP approval and implementation. - Tentatively locate construction accesses. - Delineate clearing limits, drainage courses, easements, setbacks, wetlands, and other sensitive areas and their buffers.
+- Prior to the pre-construction meeting, review and comment on the ESCP. - During the pre-construction meeting, review all comments and concerns. - Prohibit clearing and grading operations prior to ESCP approval and implementation. - Tentatively locate construction accesses. - Delineate clearing limits, drainage courses, easements, setbacks, wetlands, and other sensitive areas and their buffers.